kdicoy/YelpCamp/README.md

 # YelpCamp
-A view and comment on available campgrounds around the world!
+View and comment on available campgrounds around the world!

 Technology used: MongoDB, Node.js, Express